-Campus Connections at ASU Gammage is an ongoing series of social and cultural events designed to engage the ASU student community.
-ASU Gammage is partnering with campus departments and organizations such as Residential Life to enrich the student experience.
-Students are invited to participate in these free events, enjoy one of the most historic buildings on campus - designed by Frank Lloyd Wright - and learn more about cultural and artistic opportunities offered by ASU Gammage.
-ASU Gammage welcomes and encourages the student community to expand their cultural understanding and education by experiencing the fantastic Broadway shows and world-class artists available through ASU Gammage.
+Campus Connections is an ongoing series of social and cultural events designed to engage the ASU student community.
+ASU Gammage partners with campus departments and organizations, such as Residential Life, to enrich the student experience.
+Students participate in free events to expand their cultural understanding and experience through opportunities offered by ASU Gammage.

-Each year, ASU Gammage awards scholarships to Herberger Institute for Design and the Arts students in the area of theater or dance.
-The scholarship includes access to ASU Gammage performances as well as career mentoring and networking opportunities with touring performing artists and Gammage staff.
-For more information please contact the Herberger Institute at 480.965.6536.
+Each year, ASU Gammage works directly with the Herberger Institute for Design and the Arts to award two outstanding students for the ASU Gammage Herberger Scholarship in the fields of theater and/or dance.
+The scholarship allows the recipients to receive mentoring and career opportunities with ASU Gammage staff and touring Broadway and/or BEYOND company members.
+For further information about this scholarship, please contact the Herberger Institute at 480.965.6536.

 2016-2017 Scholarship Recipients: